sheikhtayyeb/MedVision-Real-Time-Brain-Tumor-Detection-on-Google-Cloud-AI-platform/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details. building-powerful-image-classification-models-using-very-little-data.html
+This project is licensed under the MIT License